RafaelBig-BSI/rafaelbig-bsi/README.md

 ## Hello World, I'm Rafael Bigeschi :earth_americas:
 ### :rocket: Welcome to my Github profile 🙌

-- 🖥️ I'm a software developer
+- 🖥️ I'm a web developer
 - 🏠 I'm from Brazil
 - 🏆 I'm graduate in Bachelor of Information Systems at the Faculdade de Informática de Presidente Prudente (FIPP) / UNOESTE
 - 📚 I'm currently learning English language (intermediate level) and taking courses on Udemy, such as: